 If you want your child to attend a school that is not the school your local authority has suggested, you have the right to make a placing request to a school of your choice.
 The law has changed to extend some of the normal timescales, giving your local authority more time to decide which school your child should attend while they respond to the coronavirus situation.
 The changes to the law, and the updated Scottish Government coronavirus guidance on school placing requests and appeals, are explained below.

 For more information on placing requests, for example the reasons why requests may be refused, see our factsheet on School placements.

 You have the right to make a placing request for your child to attend a specific school at any time.

 If you made a placing request for the start of the next school year in August, the deadline for you to submit your request to was 15 March.
 Usually, local authorities have until the end of April to make decisions about these requests.
-This has been extended for the 2021 round of admissions because of coronavirus, and the local authority must give you a response by 15 May.
+This was extended for the 2021 round of admissions because of coronavirus, and the local authority must have given you a response by 15 May.